jinskvarghese/rule-engine/README.md

 ### Accessing the UI
 1. Start the Spring Boot application.
 2. Open a browser and go to http://localhost:8080/index.html.

+### Security Layer
+- A basic HTTP authentication has been implemented using Spring Security.
+- To access any API endpoint, the user needs to authenticate with the following credentials:
+  - Username: `assignment1`
+  - Password: `zeotap`

 ### Features:
 - Create Rule: Allows users to input a rule and submit it to the /create API.
 - Combine Rules: Accepts multiple rules (comma-separated) and submits them to the /combine API.